PC3000 - Key Studies that Shaped Psychology (2021/22)

 |Total study hours||300|

-The aims of the module are to (1) introduce some of the key studies that helped generate the fundamental paradigms and concepts in psychology, (2) provide knowledge and understanding of different theoretical and methodological approaches within psychology, (3) foster independent learning by initiating student-led tasks, and (4) develop key skills relevant to pursuing further academic study of psychology.
-These outcomes will facilitate progression to Level 4 of the BSc Psychology.
+The aims of the module are to (1) introduce some of the key studies that helped generate the fundamental paradigms and concepts in psychology; (2) consider the historical and cultural context of those studies; (3) provide knowledge and understanding of different theoretical and methodological approaches within psychology; (3) foster independent learning by initiating student-led tasks; and (4) develop key skills relevant to pursuing further academic study of psychology.
+These outcomes will facilitate progression to level 4 of the BSc Psychology.

-Topics include an introduction to psychology and its main sub-disciplines (biological psychology, cognitive psychology, developmental psychology, individual differences, and social psychology); key studies from across the broad discipline of psychology; theoretical and methodological approaches within psychology.
+Topics include: an introduction to psychology and its main sub-disciplines (biological psychology, cognitive psychology, developmental psychology, personality, and social psychology); key studies from across the broad discipline of psychology; theoretical and methodological approaches within psychology.